dark-devil-14/impds-goa-fps-scraper/README.md

 - **The log file is the terminal.** Every status update — successes, retries, stale DOM catches, reboots - goes to the console via `print()` and nowhere else.
 For a run that might last hours unattended, that means if something worth knowing happened at hour three, you'll only see it if you happened to be watching the terminal at the time, or you redirect output to a file yourself (e.g. `python get_raw_data.py > run_log.txt`).

-- **Shop ID and name extraction leans on regex against the sidebar link text.** It assumes the portal always formats entries as something like `"158500100001 : SHOP NAME - extra text"`.
-If the government ever changes that formatting even slightly, the ID or name extraction can silently produce garbage rather than erroring out, since regex failures here don't currently raise an exception.

-- **No duplicate data ever makes it in twice** — that's a genuine strength worth calling out, not a flaw.
-Between the stale - DOM check on the scrape side and the file-exists skip on resume, i have structurally protected from the same shop's data landing in the dataset more than once.
+- **No duplicate data ever makes it in twice**  DOM check on the scrape side and the file-exists skip on resume, i have structurally protected from the same shop's data landing in the dataset more than once.

-- **ChromeDriver version isn't pinned or auto-managed.** The script assumes a Chrome browser and matching driver are already installed and on the PATH.
-If Chrome auto-updates itself and your driver falls behind, you'll get a version - mismatch error at `create_driver()` with no built-in recovery for that specific case - it's a manual driver update.

 - **Unnamed FPS Records**: FPS entries missing a name are saved under their unique fps_id.
 In consolidated_fps_data.csv, the name field is left blank for these specific IDs."